dgrant/www-pommedapi/src/content/www/_build/board.en.md

 through advertising
 * oversee the annual Open House

-# Partying Director
+# Maintenance Director

 __Special requirements:__ None

 __Duties:__

-* work with the Party committee to plan and orchestrate the class Halloween parties, the school Christmas concert and party, and the year-end graduation party
-* plan and coordinate a summer celebration to promote the school to the community
-* support field trip volunteers
+* coordinate and delegate indoor and outdoor maintenance tasks and projects, including:
+	* repairing school equipment and furnishings as necessary
+	* planning and executing other building and maintenance projects
+	* coordinating sidewalk and playground maintenance

 # Francophone Liaison